casmlab/followyourleaders_live/data_model.md

 We store our data in a MongoDB database.
 Below are descriptions and examples of each collection.

 ## tweets
 The ```tweets``` collection is the heart of the database.
 Documents here mirror the structure returned by the Twitter API.
+These documents are *read only*.

 ```
 {